The Shape of Original: building a toolkit to read machine writing

 The toolkit: a twenty-stage pipeline with gates

-The essay is generated by an orchestration layer that runs a dependency graph of prompts: seed the spine, run seven analytic lenses in parallel, fuse them, draft section by section, build one HTML file, then run fact-check and editorial gates before anything ships.
+The essay comes out of an orchestration layer running a dependency graph of prompts.
+Seed the spine.
+Fire seven analytic lenses in parallel, fuse them, draft section by section, assemble one HTML file, then push it through fact-check and editorial gates before anything ships.
 Those gates earned their keep.
-On the first run the fact-checker caught the draft inventing model version numbers that contradicted the source paper, and the editor flagged that the build had been silently truncated.
-Both were real bugs, surfaced before a human read a word.
+On the very first run, the fact-checker caught the draft inventing model version numbers that flat-out contradicted the source paper, and the editor flagged that the build had quietly truncated itself.
+Real bugs, both of them.
+Caught before a human read a word.

 A fingerprint and a forgery guide are the same document.